 A few other songs that I’ve enjoyed this week include:

-- The Big Bang Theory for Live Med Aid and other Selfie Cam Jams by The Barenaked Ladies.
+- A solo performance of The Big Bang Theory for Live Med Aid, plus a selection of Selfie Cam Jams, courtesy of The Barenaked Ladies.
 The Big Bang Theory is the only song I know them for, as a big fan of the sitcom, so it’s interesting to hear some of their other songs in this way.

 - The Power Of Love by the cast of the Back To The Future musical, which I’d love to see one day.